Rocket propellant: History

-Solid rocket propellant was first developed during the 13th century under the Chinese Song dynasty.
-The Song Chinese first used gunpowder in 1232 during the military siege of Kaifeng.
+Gunpowder, which can be used as a solid rocket propellant, was developed during the 7th century by the Chinese Song dynasty.
+Gunpowder weapons were first used in 732 during the military siege of Kaifeng.

 During the 1950s and 60s, researchers in the United States developed ammonium perchlorate composite propellant (APCP).
-This mixture is typically 69-70% finely ground ammonium perchlorate (an oxidizer), combined with 16-20% fine aluminium powder (a fuel), held together in a base of 11-14% polybutadiene acrylonitrile (PBAN) or Hydroxyl-terminated polybutadiene (polybutadiene rubber fuel).
+This mixture is typically 69-70% finely ground ammonium perchlorate (an oxidizer), combined with 16-20% fine aluminium powder (a fuel), held together in a base of 11-14% polybutadiene acrylonitrile (PBAN) or hydroxyl-terminated polybutadiene (polybutadiene rubber fuel).
 The mixture is formed as a thickened liquid and then cast into the correct shape and cured into a firm but flexible load-bearing solid.
 Historically, the tally of APCP solid propellants is relatively small.
 The military, however, uses a wide variety of different types of solid propellants, some of which exceed the performance of APCP.
 A comparison of the highest specific impulses achieved with the various solid and liquid propellant combinations used in current launch vehicles is given in the article on solid-fuel rockets.

 In the 1970s and 1980s, the U.S. switched entirely to solid-fueled ICBMs: the LGM-30 Minuteman and LG-118A Peacekeeper (MX).
 In the 1980s and 1990s, the USSR/Russia also deployed solid-fueled ICBMs (RT-23, RT-2PM, and RT-2UTTH), but retains two liquid-fueled ICBMs (R-36 and UR-100N).
-All solid-fueled ICBMs on both sides had three initial solid stages, and those with multiple independently targeted warheads had a precision maneuverable bus used to fine tune the trajectory of the re-entry vehicles.
+All solid-fueled ICBMs on both sides had three initial solid stages, and those with multiple independently targeted warheads had a precision maneuverable bus used to fine-tune the trajectory of the re-entry vehicles.